Public Diplomacy in the 2020s

 3:30pm-5:00pm “Practice of Public Diplomacy”

-Chairs: Jay Wang (USC Center on Public Diplomacy) & Amelia Arsenault (US Department of State)
+- Chairs: Amelia Arsenault (U.S. Department of State) & Jay Wang (USC Center on Public Diplomacy)

-This session will feature panelists representing the internal public diplomacy and international broadcasting research teams at the US Department of State and the US Agency for Global Media (formerly the BBG).
+This session will feature panelists representing the internal public diplomacy and international broadcasting research teams at the U.S. Department of State and the U.S. Agency for Global Media (formerly the BBG).
 Panelists will present case studies of monitoring and evaluation, data analytics, and survey projects.
 Discussions will also focus on potential synergies and opportunities for collaboration between the internal research community and the academic community engaged in public diplomacy research.

 A networking lunch is scheduled to allow for more talks on presentations and collaborations in future projects.
 Click here to register.